cce-bigdataintro-1160/CEBD-1160-fall-2019-site/4-docker.md

 * A container usually will contain code, runtime, system tools, system libraries and settings
 * There are short lived and long running Docker processes
 * We can operate docker containers using the docker CLI, let's take a look at the most used commands
+* Docker is a platform with multiple parts as we can see below

      ![](./docker-files/engine-components-flow.png)